Author: Nguyen Vu Khai Tam & Cao Huyen My

-Selective inference for TransFusion Feature Selection
+Selective Inference for TransFusion Feature Selection

 TransFusion in [6] is a robust transfer learning method designed to handle covariate shift between source and target domains.
 This example provides the post-selection inference for the TransFusion feature selection, using framework proposed in [5].
 [5] Tam, N. V. K., My, C. H., & Duy, V. N. L. (2025).
 Post-Transfer Learning Statistical Inference in High-Dimensional Regression. arXiv preprint arXiv:2504.18212.
 [6] He, Z., Sun, Y., & Li, R. (2024, April).
 Transfusion: Covariate-shift robust transfer learning for high-dimensional regression.
 In International Conference on Artificial Intelligence and Statistics (pp. 703-711).
 PMLR.